leo-soumyajit/Online-Exam-System/README.md

 # 🧠 Online Exam Portal

-This is the **backend** of an Online Exam Portal built using **Spring Boot**.
-It handles authentication, exam creation, question management, and student participation, all powered by a secure JWT-based access system.
+This is the backend for an **Online Exam Portal** developed using **Spring Boot**.
+It provides a complete solution for managing online examinations with secure student participation and admin control.
+The system is designed to streamline the entire exam lifecycle — from exam creation and question management by admins, to live participation, answer saving, and submission tracking for students.

 ---